civican/legisinfo/42-1/bills/C-69/bill_text.md

     ensure that the information that it uses when conducting the impact assessment is made available to the public;

-    hold hearings in a manner that offers the public an opportunity to participate **meaningfully, within the time period specified by the review panel**, in the impact assessment;
+    hold hearings in a manner that offers the public an opportunity to participate meaningfully, within the time period specified by the review panel, in the impact assessment;

     prepare a report with respect to the impact assessment that